The Andrew Turnbull Network

 [RR 610 photo]

 In the Township of Glanbrook, Haldibrook Road was numbered RR 610.
-This sign is posted over the line in Haldimand County, but reference a Hamilton-Wentworth road.
+This sign is posted over the line in Haldimand County, but references a Hamilton-Wentworth road.

 [RR 612 photo] [RR 612 photo]